 Who is Involved?

 Caltrans initiated the Last Chance Grade Partners (the Partners) to create an active, working relationship with the agencies and groups that have management responsibilities for lands and resources that could be directly impacted by any realignment of the route.
 The Partners include: Caltrans District 1, the National Park Service, California Department of Parks and Recreation, the Yurok Tribe, Elk Valley Rancheria, and the Tolowa Dee-ni’ Nation.
 Each of the Partners have biological, archaeological, cultural, geological, and other specialists whose expertise is critical to understanding the full nature of the sensitive areas that surround Last Chance Grade.

 In addition to participating in monthly or bi-monthly meetings, the Partners expend a substantial amount of effort to collect and analyze information and share results on key issues.
 The Partners recognize that a substantive level of effort to work collaboratively on identifying solutions will be critical to resolving issues and identifying a viable alternative to improve Last Chance Grade.
 A memorandum of understanding signed by the Partnership confirms this commitment.

 Crescent City and Del Norte County are important Last Chance Grade Stakeholders and their support and input is greatly valued.
 They have expressed to Caltrans and the Del Norte County Local Transportation Commission support for a project at Last Chance Grade, but they have not requested to be Partners to date.

-Congressman Jared Huffman created and introduced the Last Chance Grade Stakeholder Group process on March 30, 2015.
+Congressman Jared Huffman created and introduced the Last Chance Stakeholder Group process on March 30, 2015.
 The effort is being facilitated by Joy Keller-Weidman, who has been funded through the Congressman’s office via the contributions of the Del Norte County Transportation Commission, the Save the Redwoods League, the Crescent City Chamber of Commerce, and Caltrans.
 Congressman Huffman’s Last Chance Grade Stakeholder Group is made up of representatives from each of the following groups, agencies, and organizations:

 - Del Norte County